Theerthamalai

 Theerthamalai is an important sacred place in Harur taluk of Dharmapuri district, located in Tamil Nadu, India.

-The name Theerthamalai in Tamil means Hill with Holy Water.
+The name Theerthamalai in Tamil means "Hill with Holy Water".

 Theerthamalai is a village situated about 16 km (about 9.9 mi) northeast of Harur.

 Theerthagirishwarar Temple is located at the top of a hillock.
 The temple, situated about 1 km (about 0.6 mi) up the steep slope of the hillock, derives its name from the five springs in the temple.
-Lord Theerthagireeswar (Shiva) is the worshipping deity.
+Lord Theerthagireeswar (Shiva) is the worshiped deity.

-History
+The Rama Theertham is a tiny waterfall about 9.1 meters (about 30 feet) high.
+During summer, even when the river is dry, there is fresh water from in spring that flows from rock.

+Sacred site

+Lord Sri Rama, after winning the war against Ravana and returning to Ayodhya, wanted to perform Shiva Puja in the temple.
+As Sri Hanuman could not return in time with holy Ganga water and flowers from Kasi, Rama shot an arrow on rock creating the Rama Theertha waterfall and completed the puja.
+Sri Hanuman threw the pot of water from here, which fell at a distance of about 12 km (about 7.4 mi) from the hill and became Hanuman Theertham.
+People take the first dip in Hanuman Theertha and then at Rama Theertha for relief from sins.

+Theerthagirishwarar Temple

+Temple history

-Theerthagirishwarar was built in the 7th century, with many contributions being made by the Chola and Pandya Kings.
+Theerthagirishwarar Temple was built in the 7th century, with many contributions being made by the Chola and Pandya Kings.
 Several inscriptions can be found in Theerthagireeswarar Temple.
 The inscriptions on the temple say that Chola emperors, including Rajendra Cholan, regularly visited this temple.
 Poet Saint Arunagirinathar referred to Theerthagirieeswarar Temple in his compositions.

-Greatness of the Temple

-Lord Sri Rama, after winning the war against Ravana and returning to Ayodhya, wanted to perform Shiva Puja in the temple.
-As Sri Hanuman could not return in time with holy Ganga water and flowers from Kasi, Rama shot an arrow on rock creating the Rama Theertha and completed the puja.
-The Rama Theertham is a tiny waterfall about 9.1 meters (about 30 feet) high.
-During summer, even when the river is dry, there will be sweet water in the spring that flows from rock.
-Sri Hanuman threw the pot of water from here, which fell at a distance of about 12 km (about 7.4 mi) from the hill and became Hanuman Theertham.
-People take the first dip in Hanuman Theertha and then at Rama Theertha for relief from sins.